Multirename/multirename/README.md

     2. For users who just want to use the program.
 Possible options:

-    2.1: If available (served with the package):
+    2.1: If available (maybe served with the package):
          /PATH/multirename/build/multirename.phar [--help|options]

     2.2: Make it global available:
-        copy or move /PATH/multirename/build/multirename.phar to /usr/local/bin/multirename
+        copy or move /PATH/multirename/deploy/multirename.phar to /usr/local/bin/multirename
         multirename [--help|options]

         Or (but build directory must be intact):